 If you are a visitor of a MemberStack Enabled Site, this section applies to you.

 You can get more information about MemberStack by visiting the ‘about MemberStack’ section of our support site.
 MemberStack assists its users/customers in providing their end users with a better experience and service as well as assist them in diagnosing technical problems and analyzing user trends.
 Most importantly, through MemberStack’s Services, the functionality of the MemberStack Enabled Site can be improved, making them more user-friendly, more valuable, and simpler to use for the end users.

 MemberStack has no direct relationship with the end users whose personal data it processes.
 An individual end user who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct their query to the MemberStack customer (the data controller) whose MemberStack Enabled Site you are using.
 If requested to remove data we will respond within a reasonable timeframe.
 In certain circumstances we may be required by law to retain your personal information, or may need to retain your personal information in order to continue providing a service.

-If you are an employee or independent contractor personnel of MemberStack, this section applies to you.
+If you are an independent contractor personnel of MemberStack, this section applies to you.